-- Personal Statement of Purpose/Essay of no more than 500 words describing your interest in the program.
+- No more than 500 words describing your interest in the program.
 Include your personal experiences and how they relate to your goals and expectations for the program.

 - Unencumbered background check completed by the start of the first semester.
 Information on the background check may need to be released to agencies for permission to participate at the healthcare site.
 If placement is denied by the agency, and an alternative site cannot be obtained, the student will not complete the program.

 To obtain a Post Graduate Certificate in Healthcare Quality and Safety, each student must complete 9 credit hours of graduate level coursework, in addition to one three credit hour capstone for a total of 12 credit hours.